LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 However, _authoring_ web components is a whole different story.
 Especially if not using a library like Lit, authoring WCs is still painful, tedious, and riddled with footguns.
 For generalizable elements, this is an acceptable tradeoff, as their potential consumers are a much larger group than their authors.
+As an extreme example of this, nobody complains about the ergonomics of implementing native elements in browsers using C++ or Rust.
-But when using components as a templating mechanism, the overlap between consumers and authors is much larger.
+But when using components as a templating mechanism, the overlap between consumers and authors is much larger, so authoring ergonomics become a lot more important.

 This was the motivation behind [this Twitter poll I posted a while back](https://x.com/LeaVerou/status/1697245010650148924).